Akmeena4u/CS-Fundamentals-for-placements/002_SQL  Important Interview questions/SET1_Beginner  Level SQL : Basics & Types of commands.md

 <!-- TOC_END -->

-Feel free to navigate directly to any question by clicking on the links above for detailed explanations.

 1. **What is SQL?**
    > SQL stands for Structured Query Language, which is used to access and manipulate data in relational databases.
 It provides a standard way of performing CRUD operations: Create, Read, Update, and Delete.